hummingbot/hummingbot/documentation/docs/quickstart/3-configure-bot.md

 #### a) Enter `config` to start the configuration walkthrough

-For the purpose of having an example of this walkthrough, we'll create a configuration for the `pure market making` strategy which makes a market on a single trading pair:
+We'll create a configuration for the `pure market making` strategy which makes a market on a single trading pair.

+!!! warning
+    Values of parameters from here on are indicative for illustrative purposes only; this is not financial advice.

 ```
 What is your market making strategy >>>